 The last major thing we can give advice on is limiting what you allow Safari to access on your device.

 Safari will request your location for different kinds of information as you’re using it, depending on what you might be doing.
-For example, when using a mapping website, Safari may ask for your location, and while using a photo-uploading website, Safari may ask for access to your photo library, and so on.
+For example, when using a mapping website, Safari may ask for your location.

 The ultimate goal in this section is to limit Safari to what you actually need it to access.
-If you don’t need Safari or any websites that you might visit using your photos and videos, then disable this feature; the same goes for your location.
 This will prevent unwanted information sharing.

-To limit what Safari can access, follow these steps:
+To limit what Safari can access for your location, follow these steps:

 For the most part, Safari shouldn’t be asking for very much access to most of the other privacy settings offered in this preferences pane, but if you do see Safari in any of those subcategories, you can also turn Safari off for those features as well for additional privacy.